-Persons with disabilities - All center staff provide services to persons with disabilities.
+Persons with disabilities, including individuals who are blind or visually impaired - All center staff provide services to persons with disabilities.
 Those who need additional services such as benefits navigation or Ticket to Work are referred to the DEI DRC.
-Anyone requiring more intensive services is connected to IVRS through our established referral service process.
+Anyone requiring more intensive services is connected to IVRS or IDB through our established referral service process.